utiscc/DotPathsFileSpec/README.md

 ## UTI

-Suggestions:

-* public.posix-paths
-* common.posix-paths
+The UTI would conform to `public.utf8-plain-text`

+For the UTI name itself, I like to come up with something that's not bound to anyone's own domain.
+Ideally, we'd register one with Apple under "public." but that's unlikely to happen.

+So, here are some suggestions:

+* public.posix-paths (this would be rogue because Apple reserves the right to name "public." for themselves only)
+* common.posix-paths (there is no "common" domain, but so it would be safe)

-Also, add this to https://en.wikipedia.org/wiki/Uniform_Type_Identifier
+Also, once decided, we should add this to https://en.wikipedia.org/wiki/Uniform_Type_Identifier

+And this document should provide the exact plist declarations for exporting the types so that everyone adopting it gets it right.

 ## Programs that currently support this file format (in alphabetical order)